Skip to contents

 Example 6.1: Movie data

-We use movie data provided within the package to illustrate Bayesian analysis of a regression model.
+We use the movie data provided within the package to illustrate the Bayesian analysis of a regression model.
 The data set is a preprocessed version of the one provided by Lehrer and Xi (2017).

 library("BayesianLearningCode")